SandraAnildas/Quinn_Main_Project_2019/data/data.md

 - I am really angry with you
 - I am getting angry
 - I'm getting angry
+- she ditched me that bitch
+- i need to kill her

 ## intent:annoying
 - you are annoying me so much